All fractional Shapiro steps in the RSJ model with two Josephson harmonics: Introduction

 The Resistively Shunted Junction (RSJ) model \cite{Aslamazov1968,Stewart1968,McCumber1968}, originally derived to describe the Josephson effect in superconductors, has emerged as a paradigmatic example of a nonlinear dynamical system with interdisciplinary applications.
 In the context of overdamped Josephson junctions (JJs), its standard form is

-where $R$ is the normal-state junction resistance and the function sought is $\varphi(t)$.
-The model contains three key ingredients: (i)~Dissipation ($d\varphi/dt$ term) models energy loss, crucial for realistic physical systems. (ii)~Periodic force [$2\pi$-periodic $I_s(\varphi)$ term] reflects phase coherence in superconductors and may arise due internal periodic potential in other systems. (iii)~Driving force [the right-hand side (rhs) of Eq.\ \eqref{eq:RSJ}] represents external control parameters with monochromatic ac component (dc/ac currents, forces, fields).
+where $R$ is the effective shunt resistance describing the dissipative charge transfer at finite voltages [in parallel with the supercurrent $I_s(\varphi)$], and the function sought is $\varphi(t)$.
+The model contains three key ingredients: (i)~Dissipation ($d\varphi/dt$ term) models energy loss, crucial for realistic physical systems. (ii)~Periodic force [$2\pi$-periodic $I_s(\varphi)$ term] reflects phase coherence in superconductors and may arise due to an internal periodic potential in other systems. (iii)~Driving force [the right-hand side (rhs) of Eq.\ \eqref{eq:RSJ}] represents external control parameters with monochromatic ac component (dc/ac currents, forces, fields).

-This minimalistic yet rich structure allows the RSJ equations to describe various physical phenomena such as the Josephson effect in superconductors \cite{Josephson1962,Shapiro1963.PhysRevLett.11.80,BaroneBook,LikharevBook}, the charge transport by charge density waves in Peierls conductors \cite{Artemenko1981,Wonneberger1983,Gruner1985}, motion of mechanical systems such as an overdamped pendulum (mechanical analog of the JJ) \cite{Sullivan1971.10.1119/1.1976705} or a Suslov system (specific type of a rigid-body motion) \cite{Bizyaev2020}, etc. Mathematically, the RSJ model is studied as an example of nonlinear dynamics \cite{Kautz1996,StrogatzBook,Buchstaber2010,Ilyashenko2011,Buchstaber2013,Glutsyuk2016,Alexandrov2025arXiv}.
+This minimalistic yet rich structure allows the RSJ equations to describe various physical phenomena such as the Josephson effect in superconductors \cite{Josephson1962,Shapiro1963.PhysRevLett.11.80,BaroneBook,LikharevBook}, the charge transport by charge density waves in Peierls conductors \cite{Artemenko1981,Wonneberger1983,Gruner1985}, motion of mechanical systems such as an overdamped pendulum (mechanical analog of the JJ) \cite{Sullivan1971.10.1119/1.1976705} or a Suslov system (specific type of a rigid-body motion) \cite{Bizyaev2020}, etc. Mathematically, the RSJ model is studied as an example of nonlinear dynamics \cite{Kautz1996,StrogatzBook,Buchstaber2010,Ilyashenko2011,Buchstaber2013,Glutsyuk2017,Alexandrov2025arXiv}.

 In the absence of an external ac driving component, i.e., at $I_\mathrm{ac}=0$, the solution of Eq.\ \eqref{eq:RSJ} depends on relation between $I_\mathrm{dc}$ and the critical current $I_c$ defined as the maximum of the current-phase relation (CPR) $I_s(\varphi)$.
-At $I_\mathrm{dc}<I_c$, the system is in the stationary state with phase $\varphi$ corresponding to the fixed external current $I_\mathrm{ac}$.
+At $I_\mathrm{dc}<I_c$, the system is in the stationary state with phase $\varphi$ corresponding to the fixed external current $I_\mathrm{dc}$.
 At $I_\mathrm{dc}>I_c$, the system enters the running state with time-dependent phase $\varphi(t)$.
 In this resistive regime, a finite voltage

 across the junction appears, and its time average defines the current-voltage characteristic (CVC) $\overline{V}(I_\mathrm{dc})$.
 The solution of Eq.\ \eqref{eq:RSJ} demonstrates Josephson oscillations corresponding to winding of $\varphi(t)$ by integer multiples of $2\pi$.